pirsch-analytics/blog/ab-testing.md

 ## Conclusion

-In this article we covered:
+In this article, we covered:

-* How you can do A/B testing using custom events
+* How you can do A/B testing using custom events.
-* Analyze the effectivness of variations on your dashboard
+* Analyze the effectiveness of variations on your dashboard.
-* Set up tracking from your (Deno) backend
+* Set up tracking from your (Deno) backend.
-* Create events from your backend to track conversions or whole sessions
+* Create events from your backend to track conversions or whole sessions.

 This demo is a bit more complicated than it usually needs to be, but I wanted to showcase a few ideas you might want to adapt for your own project, as there hasn't been a complete server-side demo for Pirsch.
-For example, you can do all of the things presented here just using our snippets in the browser.
-You don't really need the global A/B testing event, because tracking the variant driving a conversion is usually good enough.
+For example, you can do all of the things presented here just by using our snippets in the browser.
+You don't really need the global A/B testing event because tracking the variant driving a conversion is usually good enough.

-However, we'll keep improving Pirsch and implement a more sophisticated A/B tracking feature in the future.
-But for now, this is a simple and flexible method to do A/B testing.